Historic Elk Landing

 a Living History Museum focused on the Colonial and Federal periods.

-a world-class Foundation guided by sound operating policies, and
+and perpetuate a world-class Foundation guided by sound operating

-managed by competent, caring and cooperative individuals to:
+policies, and managed by competent, caring and cooperative individuals

 - Restore and re-create an 18th and early 19th century Elk Landing,